Vishal34sd/Expense-tracker_repo/README.md

 - 🤖 **AI-Powered Chatbot**: Interact with your expense tracker through a friendly chatbot.
 Ask about your spending, get suggestions, or query specific expenses using natural language.
 - 🎤 **Voice Query Support**: Use your voice to add or inquire about expenses, making the app hands-free and accessible.
-- 📄 **Expense Summary Download (PDF)**: Generate detailed expense reports and download them as PDF files for easy record-keeping.
+- 📄 Expense Download (Excel): Generate detailed expense reports and download them as Excel files for easy record-keeping and further analysis.
-- 🔒 **JWT Authentication**: Secure login/signup using JSON Web Tokens to protect your personal data.
+- 🔒 Secure Authentication:JWT-based login/signup with Google OAuth integration for safe and seamless user access.
 - 📊 **Interactive Dashboard**: Visualize your spending habits with charts and categorized summaries.
 - ➕ **CRUD Operations**: Add, edit, and delete expenses effortlessly.
 - 📱 **Responsive UI**: Works seamlessly on both desktop and mobile devices.